undistro/zora/README.md

 ## Glossary

-- **Management Cluster**: The only Kubernetes cluster where Undistro Inspect is installed.
+- **Management Cluster**: The only Kubernetes cluster where Zora is installed.
-- **Target Cluster**: The Kubernetes cluster that you connect to Undistro Inspect (which is running on management cluster).
+- **Target Cluster**: The Kubernetes cluster that you connect to Zora (which is running on management cluster).